 The team uses the entire data set for analysis to identify trends and changes in modern slavery crime types in the UK, and to get a clearer picture of the background of victims and offenders.
 Further analysis is also conducted which is used to provide specific intelligence support to police forces and partners.
 Good practice within the intelligence community is also identified and shared across the intel community.

 4Ps Delivery Support team

 The Delivery Support team has a range of responsibilities to support the overarching work of the Unit to help forces to improve investigations, support victims and identify effective prevention activity.
-This includes working closely with the College of Policing to ensure MSHT content features as a consistent theme throughout the police learning curriculum and in developing further high quality and up to date learning products.
+This includes working closely with the College of Policing to ensure MSHT and OIC content features as a consistent theme throughout the police learning curriculum and in developing further high quality and up to date learning products.
 The team also leads on supporting NRM reform and digitisation working closely with the Home Office and Single Competent Authority to assist LEAs and FRs in understanding constantly evolving procedures.
 Other activity includes work to coordinate support for the development of PND to better manage MSHT information markers and intelligence.